Kielx/terminal-portfolio/README.md

 - [x] ~~Create about page~~
 - [x] ~~Deploy~~
 - [x] ~~Add projects list~~
-- [ ] Add icons for Github and Live page of project
+- [x] Add icons for Github and Live page of project
-- [ ] Add icons for tech used in project
+- [x] Add icons for tech used in project
 - [ ] Add sourcing from markdown files
+- [ ] Add contact page

 ## 🗺️ Project outline